bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Show Off I (cont'd)**: A Grey Molter can appear on Mosphoran Highwaste - Empyrean Way when the south shrine in the Bubbling Vale is active, creating a floatweed path to the eastern section of the zone.
 However, it will only spawn when the game clock minutes are between 10 and 20.
 Grey Molter is a snake type monster and is hidden until you get close to its spawn point.
 If you are in the zone when the timer is between 10 and 20 minutes and you can't find it while wandering the area, leave the zone and return and try again.

 **Mirage a Trois** (Stealing): The trophy game Dheed and Disma have the Mirage Vest that can be stolen from them as a rare steal.
 Dheed is located at Mosphoran Highwaste - Skyreach Ridge while Disma is found at Lhusu Mines - Site 5 and Site 6 South.
 Setup characters to not have attack gambits while one or two characters with Thief's Cuffs are on stealing duty.
+Disma's appearance is a bit more difficult to contend with, since it spawns in those locations in the place of the many Dark Lords in the zones and can pop up unexpectedly, more so than Dheed.
+Also, Disma is much more difficult compared to Dheed.
+I highly recommend Dheed for getting this achievement.

 **Proof of the Hunt: Leathern** (Trophy Game): Dheed is a wyvern type trophy game found at Mosphoran Highwaste - Skyreach Ridge.
 It has a 40% spawn chance with every entry into the zone.
 Since the zone is a steep climb toward the area's summit, it may be hard to see the monster is there at first as your camera will often be facing the ground as you head toward the summit exit.
 The zone is also full of bird type fiends so it may be hard to identify that Dheed is even there until you have killed it or realize that it is taking a lot longer to defeat this one enemy compared to the others.
 The problem with this is that Dheed is one of the two trophy game tied to the **Mirage a Trois** missable achievement.
 Make sure you steal your Mirage Vest from the fiend (or more than one if you want to get more) otherwise you'll need to get it from Disma instead (perhaps you may prefer getting it from that trophy game instead too).